Applying for Aid – Continuing Students

-To determine eligibility for need-based funding, SFS evaluates each family’s income and assets.
+To determine eligibility for need-based funding, SFS evaluates your income and assets.
 A student is considered independent for purposes of awarding Federal Financial Aid.
-The FAFSA is the only required application for Federal Financial Aid, which must be filed each year for renewal.
+The FAFSA is required in order to re-apply for financial aid and must be filed each year.

 Submit the Free Application for Federal Student Aid (FAFSA):